GameVasion/FNF-SDL/README.md

 # FNF SDL2
+### Please note this is just a fork for me to mess around in.
+This will most likely NOT include gameplay cuz of me being dumb.
 This is a rewrite of Friday Night Funkin' to C++ and just purely SDL2.
 ## Platforms
 as of now, this supports: